 - Workflow statuses cannot be deleted.

-- If a status has no outgoing transitions (Global transitions are not considered), it cannot have any new outgoing transitions added, regular or global.
+- If a status has no outgoing transitions (Global transitions are not considered), it cannot have any new outgoing transitions added.

 - The step ID cannot be changed.
 See the following article for details on this: Cannot Add Transitions or Delete Steps in Draft Workflows.